IBM/cpdctl/README_command_reference.md

 :    Asset file path.

 `--project-id` (string  )
-:    The project id the file is associated with.
-One of catalog, project, space or account id is required.
+:    Make request relative to the specified project.

+`--range` (string       )
+:    Similar to byte_range query param.
+Currently only supports bytes.
+See https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.35 for more info.
+Can be used to limit the bytes of a file being returned.
+Ranges are inclusive.
+If set will take precedence over anything in byte_limit or byte_range.

 `--root` (              )
-:    If '&root=true' is supplied in request URL the api will return relative to target container's root directory instead of assets directory.
-Supported for services.
-Also supported for account admin if targeting account directory.
+:    (Internal use only) If '&root=true' is supplied in request URL the api will return relative to target container's root directory instead of standard assets directory.
+Note, there is one exception.
+If '&root=true' is supplied along with 'userfs' param targeting a project where the user has correct permissions standard auth will work.'.

 `--signature` (string   )
 :    Additional auth method.
 Signed string obtained by making presigned API request.